THE HAUTE ROUTE SKI TOUR

 The Haute Route Ski Tour Overview

 The Haute Route ski tour is a classic Alps ski tour that every backcountry skier should experience.
 In this European Alps ski tour, we traverse the spectacular alpine ski touring terrain from the Mont Blanc massif in Chamonix to the Matterhorn in Zermatt through the heart of the Valais Alps of Switzerland.
+We are proud to be one of the most experienced American ski guiding companies on the Haute Route with over 17 trips over the past 10 years.

 We begin skiing the Haute Route ski tour in the French alpine and ski mountaineeing center of Chamonix where we spend a day skiing the famed Vallee Blanche off the Aiguille du Midi back to town to get in some acclimating as well as just some great skiing.
 This day is also reserved for reviewing some of the skills needed for the Haute Route such as kick turns, skinning with ski crampons, and crevasse rescue on skis practice.

 Along the way, we stay in high Swiss mountain huts which enables us to ski with a light pack during the Haute Route.
 The alpine huts provide all of our bedding along with tasty meals, so overnight gear is not needed.
 The alpine huts have a culture unto themselves, with camaraderie among skiers from around the world.
 In addition to the meals that we provide, beer, wine, snacks, etc. are also available at the huts.
+We also provide your lodging in Chamonix prior to the tour and your lodging in Zermatt after the tour.

 The Haute Route ski tour is an accomplishment for any backcounty skier.
 It is also a great first long multi-day alpine ski tour for strong skiers with some previous backcountry ski touring and skinning experience.
-The days between the huts are usually around 5-6 hours in length which on some days allows for time to relax or get in some more vertical after arriving at the next hut.
+The days between the huts are usually around 5-6 hours in length which on some days allows for time to relax or to get in some more vertical after arriving at the next hut.

 In addition to professional ski guiding by experienced internationally certified ski guides, we provide full logistical support for the duration of the Haute Route ski tour such as transportation and luggage transfer from the beginnning of the tour to the end.